What are shallots? How are they different from onions? What do they taste like, and how exactly do you use them in recipes? Let’s take a closer look!

 If you’ve spent any time in what I think of as the “onion and potato section” of the grocery store produce aisle, you’ve probably come across a bin of shallots and perhaps wondered what they are.
 Are they tiny red onions?
 Why are they shaped like giant cloves of garlic?
 How do you even cook them?

-While shallots and onions are both part of the same family, shallots have a distinctive flavor and are a fantastic addition to recipes.
+While shallots and onions are both part of the same family, the former have a distinctive flavor and are a fantastic addition to recipes.

 What are Shallots?

 Shallots are members of the allium family.
 Other alliums include onions, garlic, leeks, scallions and chives.
 This is why they look so similar to onions and garlic, with their thin, papery skins and clove-like shape; they’re all cousins!

 However, unlike onions, which can be sharp and particularly pungent when eaten raw, shallots have a more delicate, sweet flavor with subtle notes of garlic.
 Don’t mistake the word “delicate” for “wimpy” here, though – they pack a powerful flavor punch, just without the same level of intensity.